Committees

 Representatives from your community help manage organizations and facilities.

-If you are interested in serving on a board, commission, or committee, you can complete and submit a Town Committee Application, along with your resume.
-All applications are reviewed by the Nominating Committee and recommendations are forwarded to council for approval.
+Quispamsis residents are invited to get involved by completing and submitting a Town Committee Application, along with a resume.
+There are varying durations on terms dependent on by-laws, agreements or legislation.
+Applications are reviewed by the Nominating Committee and recommendations are forwarded to Council for approval.

 Boards and Committees